Mount Greylock is Massachusetts’ Highest Road

-Mount Greylock is a mountain peak at an elevation of 1.064m (3,491ft) above the sea level, located in Berkshire County, on the western edge of the U.S. state of Massachusetts.
+Mount Greylock is a mountain peak at an elevation of 1.064m (3,491ft) above the sea level, located in Berkshire County, in the US state of Massachusetts.

 Can you drive up Mount Greylock?

 The road to the summit is fully paved with a few hairpin turns.
 It’s called Rockwell Road.
 It was built by the CCC (Civilian Conservation Corps) between 1906 and 1907.

 What is at the top of Mount Greylock?

 It is the highest point in Massachusetts.
 At the summit you can find the Massachusetts Veterans War Memorial Tower and a television and radio tower.

 Is Mount Greylock Open?